A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Introduction

-More recently, Conn et al. \cite{conn2017simple, conn2016fluid} proposed and analyzed a mathematical model for a two-dimensional anti-surfactant solution in a one-phase thin film flow.
+More recently, Conn et al.~\cite{conn2017simple, conn2016fluid} proposed and analyzed a mathematical model for a two-dimensional anti-surfactant solution in a one-layer thin film flow.
 They obtained a reduced one-dimensional hyperbolic form out of it assuming that the solute is perfectly soluble while neglecting diffusion and capillarity effects.
 In one spatial dimension, it reads for unknown film thickness $h=h(x, t)$ and bulk concentration gradient $b=b(x, t)$ as

-Notably, the system \eqref{eq: temple} belongs to the Temple class of hyperbolic systems \cite{temple1983systems}, for which the shock and rarefaction curves coincide.
-The system \eqref{eq: temple} was studied for classical wave interactions by Minhajul et al. in \cite{sekhar2019stability} and for nonclassical wave interactions by Sen and Raja Sekhar in \cite{sen2020delta}.
-Barthwal et al. \cite{barthwal2023construction} were able to extend the aforementioned model to its two-dimensional counterpart and obtained self-similar and non-self-similar solutions for the Riemann problems \cite{barthwal2022two, barthwal2023construction}, which were further explored to solve a three-quadrant Riemann problem by Anamika et. al. \cite{anamika2024Riemann}.
+Notably, the system \eqref{eq: temple} belongs to the Keyfitz-Kranzer class type hyperbolic systems \cite{temple1983systems}, for which the shock and rarefaction curves coincide and form a straight line in the state space.
+The system \eqref{eq: temple} was studied for classical wave interactions by Minhajul et al.~in \cite{sekhar2019stability} and for nonclassical wave interactions by Sen and Raja Sekhar in \cite{sen2020delta}.
+Barthwal et al.~\cite{barthwal2023construction} were able to extend the aforementioned model to its two-dimensional counterpart and obtained self-similar and non-self-similar solutions for the Riemann problems \cite{barthwal2022two, barthwal2023construction}, which were further explored to solve a three-quadrant Riemann problem by Pandey et al.~\cite{anamika2024Riemann}.
+Barthwal et al. \cite{barthwal2026existence} recently developed the global existence of weak entropy solutions for a class of $2\times 2$ hyperbolic systems, including the system \eqref{eq: temple}, using a novel viscous approximation.

-Most of the mathematical models related to thin film flows are restricted to either single-phase flows or to homogeneous fluids.
+Most of the mathematical models related to thin film flows are restricted to either single-layer flows or to homogeneous fluids.
 To the best of the authors' knowledge, there are not many mathematical treatises of models related to two-layer thin film flows under the influence of a surfactant or anti-surfactant.
 However, there is the work of Br\"ull \cite{bruell2016modeling} who established local well-posedness for two-layer thin film flow under the influence of an insoluble surfactant.
 The evolution equations accounting for the presence of anti-surfactants are different from the evolution equations for the case of surfactants-induced surface tension variations.
-In the case of insoluble surfactants, one does not require separate concentration evolution equations in each layer, while in the case of anti-surfactants, it is necessary to obtain the evolution equations of concentration in each layer and for surface concentration as well.
+In the case of insoluble surfactants, one does not require separate concentration evolution equations in each layer, while in the case of anti-surfactants, it is necessary to obtain the evolution equations of concentration in each layer.